Closing the Discipline Gap Where It Starts—in Preschool Programs

 Early childhood educators, researchers, and policymakers can work together to reduce suspensions and eliminate discipline disparities.
 Based on research and evidence, we know that early childhood education programs that implement the following practices help preschool students learn important social-emotional skills that will promote their successful transition to kindergarten.

-Professional development.
 Provide training to teachers and staff members on classroom management—for example, setting clear expectations, limit-setting, recognizing and reinforcing positive behaviors, and providing emotional support to students having difficulty.

-Positive, caring teacher-student relationships.
 Ensure that students have a positive, caring relationship with their teacher.
 Effective teachers provide clear expectations and structure routines to minimize disruptions.
 They establish emotionally supportive classrooms by being sensitive to the social, emotional, and academic needs of students, and provide timely emotional support to students when they are discouraged or experience difficulties.

-Teach social and emotional learning.
 Use evidence-based curricula to teach students social-emotional learning skills, such as how to recognize and manage feelings, get along with others, and use problem-solving to resolve conflict.

-Parent education and involvement.
 Provide parent education on positive parenting skills and encourage active involvement in their child’s learning.

-Consultation and coaching.
 Provide mental health consultation and coaching to help teachers address the needs of children who require additional emotional and behavioral support.
 The assistance could include conducting on-site coaching for teachers, conducting functional behavioral assessment, and designing individualized behavior support plans.

 The quality of children’s early learning experiences makes a significant difference in students’ later academic careers, workplace opportunities, and life in general.
 As early childhood educators, we must strive to construct high-quality preschool programs that are free from disparities and that create equitable educational opportunities for every child.